Do Go On - 369 - The Night Witches

 Very hard to Google that one.

-nazis that any german airman who downed one was automatically awarded the prestigious iron cross
+They were feared and hated so much by the Nazis that any German airmen who downed one was automatically awarded the prestigious Iron Cross Medal.

-medal wow that's amazing yeah that that's how scared they are of these tiny little women in their little shitty planes
+That's how scared they are of these tiny little women in their little shitty shitty planes.

-despite being the most highly decorated unit in the Soviet Air Force
+Despite being the most highly decorated unit in the Soviet Air Force during the war,

-six months after the end of World War II,
+the Night Witch's Regiment was disbanded six months after the end of World War II.

 So they're like, oh, we're doing a big celebrated parade, but yeah.